habibshrabon/hope-medical-client/README.md

 # The Project Name is `HOPE MEDICAL`

-This is Live Link [HOPE MEDICAL] (https://health-and-hope-hospital.web.app).
+This is Live Link [HOPE MEDICAL](https://health-and-hope-hospital.web.app).

 ## Available Scripts